Pershing Rifles: Reestablishment

 By 1935 the Pershing Rifles had grown to 22 companies.
-The 1930s were the first Golden Age of Pershing Rifles, which saw so much sustained growth that it had expanded its structure to emulate the organization of the World War I US Army Infantry Division.
+The 1930s were the first Golden Age of Pershing Rifles, which saw so much sustained growth that it had expanded its structure to emulate the organization of the World War I U.S. Army Infantry Division.

 Pershing Rifles again closed its doors in 1943, this time as a result of World War II.
 Active and alumni Pershing Riflemen went off to war, serving with distinction and valor.
 One example is Marine Corps Major Kenneth D. Bailey, an alumnus of Company F-3 at the University of Illinois.
 Major Bailey was killed in action on September 26, 1942, on Guadalcanal in the Solomon Islands and posthumously received the Medal of Honor for his valor that day.
 Another is Army Air Corps Lt Richard Joyce, an alumnus of Company A-2 at the University of Nebraska, who piloted a B-25 that bombed Japan as part of the famous Doolittle Raid on 18 April 1942.

 Post World War II history

-The Society was reactivated in January 1946, heralding the second Golden Age of Pershing Rifles which lasted to the early 1970s.
+The society was reactivated in January 1946, heralding the second Golden Age of Pershing Rifles which lasted to the early 1970s.
 During World War II many Pershing Riflemen were drafted directly from college and served as enlisted men to meet urgent wartime manpower requirements.
-After the war they returned to finish their college education using their G.I.
+After the war, they returned to finish their college education using their G.I.
 Bill education benefits.
 It was this nucleus of WWII combat veterans that spearheaded the rebirth of Pershing Rifles.

-The late 1940s and the 1950s were years of great expansion for the Society.
-By 1948, just two years after reactivation, Pershing Rifles had grown to 38 companies in seven Regiments.
+The late 1940s and the 1950s were years of great expansion for the society.
+By 1948, just two years after reactivation, Pershing Rifles had grown to 38 companies in seven regiments.
 It was now larger than its prewar strength.
-By 1957, Pershing Rifles had grown to 130 units in twelve Regiments an over 300% increase in size in just 11 years.
+By 1957, Pershing Rifles had grown to 130 units in twelve regiments an over 300% increase in size in just 11 years.

 In 1955, Pershing Rifles produced and released a documentary, "The Highest Ideals".
-This 27-minute Technicolor film discussed the history, traditions and missions of Pershing Rifles.
+This 27-minute Technicolor film discussed the history, traditions, and missions of Pershing Rifles.
 Copies of the film were distributed to Pershing Rifles units throughout the country as a means of promoting the organization to prospective members.

-With the establishment of a separate US Air Force on 18 September 1947, Air Force ROTC cadets joined the ranks of Pershing Rifles.
-The Pershing Rifles National Assembly in November 1947 agreed to accept Navy ROTC cadets making the Society a true multi-service organization.
+With the establishment of a separate U.S. Air Force on 18 September 1947, Air Force ROTC cadets joined the ranks of Pershing Rifles.
+The Pershing Rifles National Assembly in November 1947 agreed to accept Navy ROTC cadets making the society a true multi-service organization.

-With the President's Executive Order 9981 of 26 July 1948 that abolished racial discrimination in the US Armed Forces, Pershing Rifles rapidly integrated African American cadets and Historically Black units into the Society.
-As a result, today the Society counts among its alumni many African American military leaders such as General Colin Powell former Chairman of the Joint Chiefs of Staff and United States Secretary of State.
+With the President's Executive Order 9981 of 26 July 1948 that abolished racial discrimination in the U.S. Armed Forces, Pershing Rifles rapidly integrated African American cadets and Historically Black units into the society.
+As a result, today the society counts among its alumni many African American military leaders such as General Colin Powell former chairman of the Joint Chiefs of Staff and United States secretary of state.